HarteminkLab/cell-cycle-deconv/README.md

 # CyCLOPS (Cyclic Chromatin Landscape Occupancy Profiling System)
 A framework to deconvolve the chromatin and transcriptional landscape throughout the cell cycle.

+## Abstract

+The cell cycle has been extensively studied through the identification and characterization of key genes and transcription factors that regulate and orchestrate the cell cycle program.
+Cell cycle experiments typically involve the synchronization of a population of cells, but are limited because synchrony is lost as cells grow at different rates and divide and branch into old (mother) and young (daughter) cells.
+Researchers have made advances in addressing this challenge through the modeling and deconvolution of this branching process in expression, but have yet to fully deconvolve the chromatin.
+We develop a mathematical framework to deconvolve both expression and chromatin genome-wide, introducing novel chromatin-specific methods.
+These include deconvolution of replication timing to correct for DNA doubling during replication.
+Using our framework, we resolve subtle chromatin dynamics, including those related to replication and cell cycle gene transcription.
+Our approaches provide methodological foundations for future cell cycle chromatin studies.

 ## Prequisites

 For our study, we generate two replicate experiments synchronized and released from alpha-factor.
 For each replicate, the flow cytometry, transcription state (through RNA-seq), and chromatin state (through MNase-seq) are collected.